(Leiden 1980 -1982)

 1980.09.13 Kaasee, Rotterdam (+ Ivy Green)

 Support of Ivy Green.
 Only a short set allowed.
-After the first song the guitarist (Andy) breaks a string, because of which to great annoyance of the bass player (Terry), the gig is cut short to 8 minutes.
+During the first song the guitarist (Andy) breaks a string, because of which to great annoyance of the bass player (Terry), the gig is cut short to 8 minutes.
 Afterwards it turns out his amp/distortion is stolen from the storage.

 Manifestation for the legalisation of abortion with bands.
 During the gig a discussion starts about not all members being woman.
-Terry gets requested to turn on her amp extra loud and to sing all songs.
+Terry gets requested to turn up her amp extra loud and to sing all songs.
 Terry refuses claiming all bandmembers are equal.
 They attempt to stop the rest of the band from playing by pulling plugs.
 The punk audience, including the at their Amsterdam gigs ever present Bugs and friends, turned up specifically to see the band, don’t accept this and starts pogoing and yelling for the band to keep playing.
 Discussion in their own ranks, some believe it is fine to have guys performing, others don’t; the woman’s choir gets asked to come to the stage multiple times, consternation all round.
 The band keeps on playing under ever louder encouragement of the crowd, in the end almost acoustic, till the last plugs are pulled.